VisualFP/docs/SA/design_concept/content/poc/options_compiler_ghc.typ

   complex than necessary for the use-case of representing a visual editor code snippet in an #ac("AST").

 - The #ac("API") documentation is limited.
 Even though there is a great starting point for the internals of #ac("GHC") available at #ac("GHC") commentary
-  @ghc-commentary, and some bloggers such as Stephen Diehl
-  @ghc-pipeline-blogpost took the time to write about the #ac("GHC") #ac("API"), much of the available documentation seems to be out-of-date, incomplete, or missing.
+  @ghc-commentary, and some bloggers such as Stephen Diehl took the time to write about the #ac("GHC") #ac("API") @ghc-pipeline-blogpost, much of the available documentation seems to be out-of-date, incomplete, or missing.